 in the Nation's Capital

-In partnership with Children’s National Hospital (Children’s National), the 32,000-square foot facility will be located at the new Children’s National Research & Innovation Campus.
+In partnership with Children’s National Hospital (Children’s National), the 32,000-square foot facility is located at the new Children’s National Research & Innovation Campus.
 This Children’s National expansion is set on a nearly 12-acre portion of the former Walter Reed Army Medical Center campus in the nation’s capital.
 This collaboration marks the second time the Johnson & Johnson Family of Companies and Children’s National have teamed up to emphasize the importance of investing in the health and well-being of babies and children around the world.

 Its proximity to federal research institutions and agencies, universities, and academic research centers aims to enable the new Children’s National campus to leverage the rich ecosystem of public and private sectors to help bolster biohealth, medical device, and life science innovation.